d3/d3-request/README.md

 <a name="tsv" href="#tsv">#</a> <b>tsv</b>(<i>url</i>[, <i>row</i>][, <i>callback</i>])

 Creates a request for the [TSV](https://github.com/d3/d3-dsv#tsv) file at the specified *url* with the default mime type `"text/tab-separated-values"`.
-An optional *row* conversion function may be specified to convert row objects to a more-specific representation; see [*dsv*.parse](https://github.com/d3/d3-dsv#dsv_parse) for details.
+An optional *row* conversion function may be specified to map and filter row objects to a more-specific representation; see [*dsv*.parse](https://github.com/d3/d3-dsv#dsv_parse) for details.
 For example:

 ```js
 function convert(d) {